DAVISLUG/lugod.org/README.md

 ### Docker

-To run the site in a Docker container, simply run `docker-compose up`.
-This should give you a running Jekyll instance on http://localhost:4000/lugod
+If you have docker-compose  installed, run `docker-compose up` and you'll have copy of the site running at http://localhost:4000/lugod.org/

 ### Jekyll + Bundler

+If you don't have docker, go get it!
+But if you can't for whatever reason, you can run the site via Jekyll the old fashioned way.
+First, install Jekyll and Bundler by following the official instructions [here](https://jekyllrb.com/docs/).
-To run the site via Jekyll in the traditional way, follow the instructions [here](https://jekyllrb.com/docs/) to install  Jekyll and Bunler on your local machine.
-Then cd to the root of this repository and run `bundle exec jekyll serve --incremental`, and you should have a site running locally at http://localhost:4000/lugod
+Then, go to the root of this repository and run `bundle exec jekyll serve --incremental`.
+You should now have a local site being served at http://localhost:4000/lugod.org/

 ## Adding Content

+Content can be added by cloning this repository, making necessary changes, and pushing your changes back to the repo.
+You can also edit files directly via github.com.
+Once files are changed, the site is automatically updated via github pages and is viewable at https://davislug.github.io/lugod.org/ (and eventually https://lugod.org)

+### A Note on Markdown

+This Jekyll instance supports markdown, so it will convert markdown files to HTML pages automatically.
+All you need to do is add a file with the `.md` extension, and Jekyll will convert it to an HTML page when serving the site.

-### Add A Meeting
+### How To Add A Meeting or Event

-To add a new meeting to the site, simply add a row to the `_data/events.csv` file.
-Make sure to use the proper datetime format or it won't be prcessed correctly (use the other listed items as a reference).
+To add a new meeting to the site, add a row to the `_data/events.csv` file.
+Make sure to use the proper datetime format, you can use the other rows as a reference.

-### Markdown

-Markdown is supported, so files that end with `.md` will be rendered as HTML by Jekyll.

-### Add A Blog Post
+### How To Add A Blog Post

 To add a new blog post, add it to the `/_posts/` directory.
 Use existing posts as a reference to ensure proper filename format and [front matter](https://jekyllrb.com/docs/front-matter/).

-### Add A New Page
+### How To Add A New Page

-To add a new general page (like an "About Us" page), add it to the `/pages` directory.
-Adding a file named `newpage.md` to the `/pages` folder will create a new linkable page at the route `example.com/pages/mypage`.
-To add this page to the navbar, edit the `_includes/nav.html` file and add your new page.
+To add a new top level page (like an "About Us" page), add it to the `/pages` directory.
+For example, if you add a file named `newpage.md` to the `/pages` folder, Jekyll will create a new linkable page at the route `lugod.org/pages/mypage`.
+To add a page to the navbar, edit the `_includes/nav.html` file and add a link (you can use the other links as a reference).